AndyTung401/Geodesic-Files/PrivacyPolicy.md

 * **To Reset All Data:** Navigate to **Settings > Data > Danger Zone > Reset App**.
 * **To Clear Logs/Backups:** Open **Finder App > On My iPhone > Geodesic**.
 There you can manage logs and backups.

-If iCloud synchronization is enabled, deleting data from the Application will also delete it from your iCloud.
+If iCloud synchronization is enabled, deleting data from the Application might also delete it from your iCloud.
 Uninstalling the Application will remove all associated local data and configurations.

 ## 4. Children